-The best way to start narrowing down your choice among the commerical espresso machine selection is to consider how much use the machine will get.
-How many shots will you be pulling in an hour?
+The best way to start narrowing down your choice among the commercial espresso machine selection is to consider how much use the machine will get.
+First of all think about, how many shots will you be pulling in an hour?
 Calculate this for the busiest hour in the day: if 90 percent of your coffee is sold during the morning rush, you still need a machine that can keep up with that rush even if the rest of your day is typically slow.

 Best for Low Volume: Rancilio Epoca S1 Commercial Espresso Machine